splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 Plan your teams structure and token management strategy to control access
 =====================================================================================

 If you plan to roll out Splunk Observability Cloud across your organization you likely have multiple internal customers with different access requirements for the various features in Splunk Observability Cloud.
-To manage these internal customers, you can use the teams feature to organize users together in a team and manage them as a unit.
+Complete the following steps to create a consistent team structure and corresponding token management strategy.

+#. :ref:`team-token-names`
+#. :ref:`team-structure`
+#. :ref:`token-mgmt`

+.. _team-token-names:

 Define team and token naming conventions
 ------------------------------------------